Connect with us

 • Can be mechanically controlled if taproot can be entirely removed, this can be done through hand-pulling or digging.

 • Bag and seal any removed parts for landfill.
+Do not compost roots or seeds.

 Resources